SallaApp/Salla-CLI/README.md

 ## Getting Started

 The Salla CLI (salla-cli) is packaged to be used globally.
-It is available via npm and is installed globally by running `npm install -g salla-cli`.
+It is available via npm and is installed globally by running `npm install salla-cli -g`.

 Salla CLI comes with an easy to use, straight-forward commands that does the complete setup to either your Salla Theme or App.
 To be ready, you will need some prerequisites which will be listed hereafter.